cabal was our Word of the Day on 09/29/2016. Hear the podcast!

 Theme music by Joshua Stamper ©2006 New Jerusalem Music/ASCAP

-Examples of cabal in a sentence
+Examples of cabal in a Sentence

 a cabal plotting to overthrow the government

 a conspiracy theory about the existence of an international cabal devoted to world domination

 Did You Know?

 In A Child's History of England, Charles Dickens associates the word cabal with a group of five ministers in the government of England's King Charles II.
-The initial letters of the names or titles of those men (Clifford, Arlington, Buckingham, Ashley, and Lauderdale) spelled "cabal," and Dickens dubbed them the "Cabal Ministry."
-These five men were widely regarded as invidious, secretive plotters and their activities may have encouraged English speakers to associate "cabal" with high-level government intrigue.
+The initial letters of the names or titles of those men (Clifford, Arlington, Buckingham, Ashley, and Lauderdale) spell cabal, and Dickens dubbed them the "Cabal Ministry."
+These five men were widely regarded as invidious, secretive plotters and their activities may have encouraged English speakers to associate cabal with high-level government intrigue.
 But their names are not the source of the word cabal, which was in use decades before Charles II ascended the throne.
 The term can be traced back through French to cabbala, the Medieval Latin name for the Kabbalah, a traditional system of esoteric Jewish mysticism.

 Origin and Etymology of cabal